 The large island consists of 8 islets, 20 km off the coast from Hoi An Ancient Town in Quang Binh Province.
-Cu Lao Cham Island has wonderful sand beaches, forested hills, and the sea.
+Cu Lao Cham Island has wonderful sand beaches, forested hills, a nature reserve and the sea.
 With primitive landscapes, the island is ideal for camping, swimming and scuba diving to enjoy the corals and beautiful marine life.

 - Location: Tan Hiep, Hoi An, Quang Nam Province